 Learn as much as you can about a prospect before you engage with them.
 Look over their profile and collect relevant information.
 Perform additional research by visiting their company’s website and their other social media profiles.
 Prospects are more likely to connect with sales reps who demonstrate that they’ve done their research.

 Social Selling Mistake #3: You only use social media for selling.

 Many sales reps remain skeptical about the effectiveness of social selling – so they refrain from spending too much time on social media.
 They set up their profiles, blast out a few messages, and then log off.
 If that’s your approach, you’re only scratching the surface of what you can accomplish on social media.

 Alternative: Engage with your community.

-Start by establishing a social listening strategy so you can see what your customers and ideal prospects are discussing online.
+Start by establishing a social listening strategy so you can see what your customers and ideal prospects are discussing online and explore opportunities for cross-selling.
 Then, share content that will resonate with your target audience.
 Follow and engage with other businesses and individuals within your industry – share and comment on content you find interesting, answer questions and join in conversations.

 Social Selling Mistake #4: You use the wrong platforms.

 There are a wide variety of social media platforms at your disposal – but not every channel is created equal.
 A platform’s overall popularity may not mean it’s an effective tool to reach your ideal customers.
 If you are struggling to find success on social media, it may be because you’re not using the same channels as your customers and prospects.

 Alternative: Follow your target audience.

 Understanding your target customers is the key to any sales strategy, and social selling is no different.
 Analyze your buyer personas – or profiles of your ideal buyers – to uncover insights into where your target audience lives on the web.
 Then, focus your efforts on the platforms most popular with the users you’re interested in connecting with.